cavenditti/distd/README.md

 > length-extension attacks but we are not using it for MAC and will ignore the Subtree-freeness of BLAKE3

 ### Design considerations
-- Items are identified by name and may have conflicting paths.
-This is because the path is the intended installation path for that item and may not be unique.
+- ~~Items are identified by name and may have conflicting paths.
+This is because the path is the intended installation path for that item and may not be unique.~~ Each Item is identified by its path, if an Item has to end up in multiple paths it's just duplicated (data is de-duplicated anyway)

+## Current state
+I started this as a mean to get better at Rust programming, some code is somewhat convoluted and not everything is ironed out and properly tested.

+The are some serious limitations and missing functionalities at the moment.
+Most important part missing is the "chunk-adapter" to make chunking content-aware

 ## TODO:
-### Short term (first pre-release):
+### Short term:
 - [x] ~~Implement merkle-tree computing~~
 - [x] ~~Make tests not independent of CHUNK_SIZE~~
 - [x] ~~Refactor hash-tree computing~~ (may be improved)